-The University of Houston-Victoria offers two concentrations in the psychology master's degrees, a 48-semester hour degree in counseling psychology and a 69-semester hour degree in school psychology.
+The University of Houston-Victoria offers two concentrations in the psychology master's degrees, a 60-semester hour degree in counseling psychology and a 66-semester hour specialist degree in school psychology (pending Board of Regents, Coordinating Board and SACSCOC approval).
 The counseling psychology degrees is designed to meet the educational requirements for the Texas Licensed Professional Counselor (LPC) credential and/or the Licensed Psychological Associate (LPA) credential.
 The school psychology degree is designed to meet the academic requirements for the Texas Licensed Specialist in School Psychology (LSSP) credential and the Nationally Certified School Psychologist (NCSP) credential.

-- 3. General Admission Requirements.
+- General Admission Requirements.
 Admission to Graduate Studies is restricted to the Fall semester only (see graduate admission requirements).
 The M.A.
+Psychology programs have a separate application deadline separate from any other UHV deadline.
+This deadline can be found in each program's website, or by consulting the director of each program.
+The M.A.
 Psychology programs do not allow students to have Temporary Graduate Student status.
-It is the responsibility of the applicant to furnish all necessary documentation for Fall admission to the Admissions office by February 15 for priority consideration or June 15 for consideration of remaining seats. - 4.
+It is the responsibility of the applicant to furnish all necessary documentation for Fall admission to the Admissions office by the deadline for that program. - 2.
 Program Admission.
 In addition to meeting university admissions requirements for a graduate degree, prospective psychology students must submit their official GRE scores.
 GMAT scores will not be accepted.
-Admission to the counseling psychology, forensic psychology, or school psychology program is based on an evaluation by the program's admission committee of the following information. - a.
-A 1-2 page essay that states the applicant's reasons for applying to the program and the applicant's career goals. - b.
-One letter of recommendation from a non-UHV, non-family source. - c.
-Evidence of having completed undergraduate or graduate courses in statistics, research methods, and abnormal psychology.
+Admission to the counseling psychology, forensic psychology, or school psychology program is based on an evaluation by the program's admission committee of the following information. - A. A 1-2 page essay that states the applicant's reasons for applying to the program and the applicant's career goals. - B. One letter of recommendation from a non-UHV, non-family source. - C. Evidence of having completed undergraduate or graduate courses in statistics, research methods, and abnormal psychology.
 A particular course will be waived as a requirement if the student passes a comprehensive final exam or its equivalent for the designated course with a grade of "C" or better.
-The exam may be taken no more than once for a particular course. - d.
-Submit official GRE scores and have an Admissions index of 1,400 or higher (if taken prior to August 1, 2011) or 980 (if taken on or after August 1, 2011), obtained by either of the following: - If taken prior to August 1, 2011: GPA on at least the last 60 semester credit hours times 200 Plus GRE score (Verbal + Quantitative) - If taken on or after August 1, 2011: GPA on at least the last 60 semester credit hours times 200 Plus 15 times (Verbal + Quantitative 260) - e.
-A phone interview with UHV graduate faculty in psychology.
+The exam may be taken no more than once for a particular course. - D. Submit official GRE scores and have an Admissions index of 1,400 or higher (if taken prior to August 1, 2011) or 980 (if taken on or after August 1, 2011), obtained by either of the following: - If taken prior to August 1, 2011: GPA on at least the last 60 semester credit hours times 200 Plus GRE score (Verbal + Quantitative) - If taken on or after August 1, 2011: GPA on at least the last 60 semester credit hours times 200 Plus 15 times (Verbal + Quantitative 260) - E. A phone interview with UHV graduate faculty in psychology.